iridium-browser/iridium-browser-ubuntu/docs/clang_tool_refactoring.md

 It is important to use --bootstrap as there appear to be [bugs](https://crbug.com/580745) in the clang library this script produces if you build it with gcc, which is the default.

+Once clang is bootsrapped, incremental builds can be done by invoking `ninja` in the `third_party/llvm-build/Release+Asserts` directory.
+In particular, recompiling solely the tool you are writing can be accomplished by executing `ninja rewrite_to_chrome_style` (replace `rewrite_to_chrome_style` with your tool's name).

 ## Running
 First, build all Chromium targets to avoid failures due to missing dependencies that are generated as part of the build: